differentpla-net/differentpla-net.github.io/_posts/2005-02-13-empeg-file-structures.md

 As mentioned, each FID usually has two files, the *0 file and the *1 file.
 The *0 file contains the audio (or playlist data), and the *1 file contains the tag information for that file.

 Each *1 file is a plain Unix-style text file: line endings are a single LF (0x0a) character.
-Each line of the file is of the form <tt>tag=value</tt>.
+Each line of the file is of the form `tag=value`.
 For example, one of the tag files on my player looks like this:

 <pre>artist=U2
 bitrate=vs205